 PRINT THE FAIRNESS BOOK LIST AND DISCUSSION STARTERS

 Print out the book list and discussion starters.
 Take it to the library or copy it for families.
-Just click the green button below, pop in your email address, and it will be sent to you.
-You’ll also receive our weekly FREE newsletter.
+Just click the green button below.

 FAIRNESS FAMILY DINNER BOOK CLUB